A recent study revealed that 24.3% of residents experienced at least one instance of physical nursing home abuse.

 If you go by these figures, the mere thought of putting your elder loved one in a nursing home can be nerve-racking initially.
 But, if they need full-time and high-quality care, nursing homes can be the best choice to ensure that they’re looked after properly.
 However, you need to pick the nursing home extremely carefully.

 The decision to place your senior in a nursing home can become easier if you’re sure about the facility you choose for them.
-This will mean researching the nursing homes that you think can fulfil the needs of your loved one.
+This will mean researching the nursing homes that you think can fulfill the needs of your loved one.

 Several Points to Consider While Finding the Nursing Home